gregorias/bookmarks.fish/README.md

 * Bookmarks has live completion that recomputes suggestions on directory changes.
-* Bookmarks has less restrictions on bookmark names.
-Particularly, it allows hyphens.
+* Bookmarks has few restrictions on bookmark names.
+Particularly, it allows hyphens and unicode characters.
 * Bookmarks has one central command with completions and help.
 * Bookmarks is compatible with Fish plugin managers like [Fisher][fisher].
 * Bookmarks is compatible with [CLI Guidelines](https://clig.dev/).
 It provides